gls-fergius/Advanced-Runtime-Logging-GLS-UE5/README.md

 1. Select the appropriate branch for your Unreal Engine version (e.g., 5.2, 5.3, 5.4, or 5.5).

-2. Download or clone the repository to your local machine.
+2. Clone the repository to your local machine.
+Attention: Please clone the repository instead of downloading the ZIP archive.
+If you download the archive, the plugin will not work because the compiled libraries will be missing.

 3. Copy the plugin files to the following directory: **\Engine\Plugins\Marketplace\GameLogsSystemDemo** (Ensure the folder structure matches this path in your Unreal Engine installation directory.)